rubalsxngh/algorithm/README.md

-# algorithms-python
+# algorithms

 Welcome to the repository!
-This repository contains implementations of various algorithms in Python.
+This repository contains implementations of various algorithms in Python and C++.

 ## Installation

-To get started with the code in this repository, follow these steps:
+For ```python``` To get started with the code in this repository, follow these steps:

 - Fork this repository.